syncfusion-content/windowsforms-docs/WindowsForms/QTP/Getting-Started.md

-The keyword view is meant for persons who are not experts in VB scripts.
+The keyword view is meant for those who are not experts in VB scripts.
 Keyword view contains the controls used, the user-actions or operations performed, values involved in the operation, and the documentation summary in a table format.
-The controls used are listed under the Item header in a tree-view format as shown below.
+The controls used are listed under the Item header in a tree-view format as shown here.

 ![](Getting-Started_images/Getting-Started_img35.jpeg)